 The Great Rift Valley of Ethiopia is visible as the dark band of lower elevation running diagonally through the center of the image.

 This is a geologically interesting landscape with rugged mountains, gentle hills, rivers, steep erosional valleys, ancient volcanic terracing, and crater rims.
 It will serve well to illustrate terrain illumination across a varied surface.
-However, if you chose another location, the instructions in this lesson will still result in an effective hillshade.
+However, if you chose another location, the instructions in this tutorial will still result in an effective hillshade.

 - In the Contents pane, click NO8E039.hgt and click it again to make its name editable.
 Rename the layer Elevation and press Enter.

 Assign a projection to the map

 The DEM that you downloaded is stored in a geographic coordinate system.
 Hillshade algorithms behave more appropriately when the map is using a projected coordinate system instead.
 You'll change the coordinate system of your map before you create a hillshade.

 - In the Contents pane, right-click Map and choose Properties.

 - In the Map Properties window, click Coordinate Systems.

 The map's current coordinate system is WGS 1984, to match its only layer.
 You'll use a Universal Transverse Mercator (UTM) projected coordinate system instead.
 The UTM zone for the study area in Ethiopia is 37N.